ief015/open-konstruktor/src/serialization/saveformat.md

 This layer has a length of `9CC` *((27 * 2 + 3) * 44)*.

-Columns have 2 byte elements, making this layer at most twice as large as all other layers:
+Columns have 27 2-byte elements, making this layer at most twice as large as all other layers:

 - `04 00` Empty
 - `04 01` N Silicon